Live Broadcast

 • The recommended dose is 5 mg twice a day.

 If you have rheumatoid arthritis or psoriatic arthritis, your doctor may switch your XELJANZ 5 mg film-coated tablets twice a day and XELJANZ 11 mg prolonged-release tablets once a day.
-You can start taking XELJANZ prolonged-release tablets once a day or XELJANZ film-coated tablets twice a day the day after the last dose of either tablets.
+You may start taking XELJANZ prolonged-release tablets once a day or XELJANZ film-coated tablets twice a day the day after the last dose of either tablet.
 Do not switch XELJANZ film-coated tablets and XELJANZ prolonged-release tablets unless your doctor tells you to.

 Ankylosing Spondylitis